Yixuan423/FakeBench/README.md

 `NOTE: Please note that FakeBench is a purely scientific research, non-profit, non-commercial project; the use of the process of strict compliance with Creative Commons Attribution-NonCommercial (CC BY-NC), such as the use of the data, is found to be training models; we reserve the right to take ALL measures.`
 ### Step 2.
 Evaluation
+Replace your ChatModel in each `eval_*.py`.
+The example is based on the GeminiPro v1.
 （1）Evaluate on FakeClass:

 `python eval/eval_FakeClass.py`